ovh/docs/pages/platform/ai-training/03_CONCEPTS_resources/guide.en-us.md

 ## Description

-**AI-Training** provides to the user access to several types of resources.
-Resource usage can be viewed through a dedicated UI on grafana.
+**AI-Training** provides users with access to several types of resources.
+Resource usage can be fetched through a dedicated UI on Grafana.

 ## Requirements